Operator moment dilations as block operators: Concrete isometric and unitary dilations for a subclass of -class operators

-\begin{Question} How to write block decompositions for isometric and unitary dilations of general $\mathcal{C}_A$-class operators? \end{Question} \textit{Acknowledgements:} The first author is funded by the J C Bose Fellowship JBR/2021/000024 of SERB(India).
-The second author is supported by the NBHM postdoctoral fellowship, Department of Atomic Energy (DAE), Government of India (File No. 0204/1(4)/2022/ R\&D-II/1198).
-The third author is funded by the Startup Research Grant (File No. SRG/2022/001795) of SERB, India.
-We also acknowledge Stat-Math Unit of the Indian Statistical Institute Bangalore Centre for providing excellent research environment.
+The first named author is funded by the J C Bose Fellowship JBR/2021/000024 of SERB(India).
+The second named author is supported by the NBHM postdoctoral fellowship, Department of Atomic Energy (DAE), Government of India (File No. 0204/1(4)/2022/ R\&D-II/1198).
+The third named author is funded by the Startup Research Grant (File No. SRG/2022/001795) of SERB, India.
+The authors also acknowledge the Stat-Math Unit of the Indian Statistical Institute Bangalore Centre for providing an excellent research environment.
+The second named author also gained valuable insights from several informative discussions with Tirthankar Bhattacharyya.

+We express our sincere gratitude to the anonymous referee for providing valuable suggestions that helped improve the presentation of our manuscript.